 170 AD to 190 AD, Psalm 56: Foundations of Christianity.

-This generation is from the 170s and the 180s
+This generation is from the years 170 AD to 190 AD.

 First to Usha after the revolt.
 After other stays, the current generation settles in Beit Chearim.
 Faced with this exile that begins, Jerusalem fades, and this is probably what David evokes in « The dove dumb in the distance » in the title of the psalm: